Kara Swisher: Personal life

+Swisher was married to Megan Smith from 1999 to 2017.

 Swisher married engineer and technology executive Megan Smith in Marin County in 1999 at a time when same-sex marriage was not legal in California.
 They had an additional legal wedding ceremony in 2003 in Niagara Falls, Canada, in 2004 as part of the San Francisco 2004 same-sex weddings, and another in San Francisco in November 2008 in advance of California Proposition 8, which declared same-sex marriages invalid in California.
 Swisher and Smith had two sons, Louis and Alexander.
 They separated in 2014, and were divorced as of 2017.
 Swisher married Amanda Katz on October 3, 2020, with whom she had two children.

-In 2011, Swisher suffered a "mini-stroke" while on a flight to Hong Kong where she was soon hospitalized and put on anticoagulant medication.
+In 2011, Swisher suffered a "mini-stroke" while on a flight to Hong Kong, where she was soon hospitalized and put on anticoagulant medication.
 She wrote about the experience in a remembrance of Luke Perry, after a stroke led to his death in 2019.

-Swisher is known for wearing dark aviator sunglasses even while indoors, explaining "I have light sensitivity a little; I just don’t like bright lights."
+Swisher is known for wearing dark aviator sunglasses even while indoors, explaining "I have light sensitivity a little; I just don't like bright lights."
 She grew up Catholic and identifies as agnostic.